aragon/protocol-backend/packages/shared/README.md

 #### Court

 This JS class is intended to be a JS wrapper exposing all the functionality required to interact with an Aragon Court instance.
 It basically encapsulates all the complexity behind its different smart contracts, exposing a single interface.
-This class is used by all the projects of the Aragon Court back-office to interact with a court instance.
+This class is used by all the projects of the Aragon Court backoffice to interact with a court instance.

 #### Environments